ncsa/ncsa_system_documentation/docs/source/common/allocations/index.rst

 .. rubric:: Footnotes

 .. [#f1]
+   Campus - affiliates of the University of Illinois Urbana-Champaign.

+   UI System - affiliates of the University of Illinois System.

+   National - academic researchers outside of the University of Illinois System.

+   Industry - non-academic applications.

    If you are interested in a resource but are outside of the target user group(s), :ref:`submit a support request <general-support>` to discuss your options.

-   - Campus - affiliates of the University of Illinois Urbana-Champaign.

-   - UI System - affiliates of the University of Illinois System.

-   - National - academic researchers outside of the University of Illinois System.

-   - Industry - non-academic applications.

 |